gmarmin10/basic_stats/README.md

 # basic_stats
-Calculating the mean and standard deviation of a sample.
-Then determines whether or not normally distributed and calulates the skewness.
+A module to calculate the mean and standard deviation of a sample.
+It then returns a histogram of the data and determines whether or not normally distributed.
+If the dataset is not normally distributed, the module will calulate the skewness.